-Nature of the reclassification Amount Reasons for Such change (a) Provision for Sales return which were earlier net off against Trade receivables have been now grouped under to Short term provisions 72.32 The same have been regrouped to conform to current year's presentation. (b) Creditors for Expenses Which were earlier grouped under Other Current Financial Liabilities have been now regrouped Under : As per Para 11 of IND AS 37, Trade payables include liabilities towards goods and services.
-Hence, the creditors for expenses which are in nature of dues towards services received have been regrouped to - Trade Payables 103.73 Trade Payables.
-Further, Rent payable was included under creditors for expenses, the same have been regrouped under current lease liabilities - Cu arrent Lease Liabilities 54.3 for better presentation.
+Nature of the reclassification Amount Reasons for Such change (a) Provision for Sales return which were earlier net off against Trade receivables have been now grouped under to Short term provisions 72.32 The same have been regrouped to conform to current year's presentation. (b) Creditors for Expenses Which were earlier grouped under Other Current Financial Liabilities have been now regrouped Under: As per Para 11 of IND AS 37, Trade payables include liab towards goods and services.
+Hence, the creditors for expenses are in nature of dues towards services received have been regroup - Trade Payables 103.73 Trade Payables.
+Further, Rent payable was included under creditors expenses, the same have been regrouped under current lease liability for better presentation. - Cu - Current Lease Liabilities